rubymignot/ruby_utils/README.md

 - `Apply Modifiers`: One-click button to apply all modifiers in your scene.
 Useful for finalizing models or making bulk changes.

+- `Bulk Smart UV`: Select an object and it applies Smart UV Project individually to it and its children.

 ### Unity Shader
 - `TileBreaker`: A Unity shader that helps you break up repetitive tiling textures, giving your materials a more organic look.